Building a model from scratch

 - for 1D river flow and 2D overland flow combined, see also the Local inertial river (1D) and land (2D) model.

-Input parameters for this approach are described in River flow (local inertial), including the optional 1D floodplain schematization, and Overland flow (local inertial) of the Model parameters section.
+Input parameters for this approach are listed under River flow (local inertial), including the optional 1D floodplain schematization, and Overland flow (local inertial) sections.

-Reservoirs or lakes can be part of the kinematic wave or local inertial model for river flow and input parameters are described in Reservoirs and Lakes.
+Reservoirs or lakes can be part of the kinematic wave or local inertial model for river flow and input parameters are listed under the Reservoirs and Lakes sections.

-The wflow_sediment model configuration consists of the vertical Soil Erosion concept and the input parameters for this concept are described in the Sediment section of the Model parameters.
-The parameters of the lateral Sediment Flux in overland flow concept are described in the Overland flow section of the Model parameters.
-Parameters of this component are not directly set by data from static input.
-The input parameters of the lateral concept River Sediment Model are listed in River flow of the Model parameters section.
+The wflow_sediment model configuration consists of the Soil Erosion concept and the input parameters for this concept are listed under the Sediment section.
+The parameters of the routing Sediment Flux in overland flow concept are listed under the Overland flow section.
+The input parameters of the routing concept River Sediment Model are listed under the River flow section.

 Example models can be found in the Example models section.